How to Bargain with Touts When Traveling in Tanzania

 Tanzania has a lot of poverty, so if you do decide to barter with local touts, decide on a price that is fair, and don‘t try to force the price too low.
 Many of the locals don‘t have what many travelers have, so operating in a respectable and honest way means you will be greeted with a smile and a good deal.
 You get a wonderful reminder of your trip, and they get to feed their family or send their kids to school.
 It's a win-win!

-Get a travel insurance quote for Tanzania
+Get an instant travel insurance quote for Tanzania

 Related articles